-BEA is a full service law firm with Attorneys who specialise in both criminal and civil litigation.
+BEA is a full service law firm with Attorneys who specialise in both civil litigation and criminal litigation.
 We also handle non-contentious matters in all aspects of law including international business, corporate, taxation, conveyancing, family and estates.
-We have a wonderful blend of experience and youth, all dedicated to finding the best business and personal legal solutions for you.

 On March 26th 2020 Barbados reported that it had 24 coronavirus cases, up from the last official figure of 17.
 This precipitated the Barbados Parliament to convene on March 27th, 2020 to amend the Emergency Management Act, Cap 160A of the laws of Barbados.
 This Act gives the Government power to declare emergencies in certain circumstances and to establish a structure for their management.